 Students may entertain opposite-sex guests in the lobbies of residence halls from 11:00 a.m. until 10 minutes prior to curfew.
 Students may also enter the lobbies of opposite-sex residence halls on Sunday mornings prior to worship services to call for their friends.
-At no time are opposite-sex guests to go beyond the lobby unless accompanied by the Residence Hall Supervisor, Assistant to the Dean of Students - Men, Assistant to the Dean of Students - Women, or Dean of Students.
+At no time are opposite-sex guests to go beyond the lobby unless accompanied by the Residence Hall Supervisor, Dean of Students, or the Assistant to the Dean of Students.